|

 curves that give insights into the technological structure

 of emission abatement.
-The focus is on the United Kingdom and particularly the power sector, transport and the domestic sector.
+The focus was on the United Kingdom and particularly the power sector, transport and the domestic sector.

-Such a systems approach serves as a base to calculate abatement
+Such a systems approach served as a base to calculate abatement

 cost curves as well as interactions betweeen measures in the calculation

 of MAC curves.
-The modelling suite is the UK MARKAL model.
-This modelling suite includes several
+The modelling suite was the UK MARKAL model.
+This includes several

 variants, developed within the International Energy Agency's ETSAP